 Your health and fitness

 With surgeons set to lose their jobs in 37 years, it’s not surprising that health and fitness should be the subject of considerable AI R&D.

-In the UK, a company called Babylon Health is trialling an AI-powered app until July 2017 in collaboration with the NHS.
+In the UK, a company called Babylon Health has been trialling an AI-powered app in collaboration with the NHS.
 Users can submit their symptoms to the app to receive a recommended course of action, based on data from a combination of algorithms, clinicians and data analytics.
-The average time to complete an interaction on the slightly-ominously named Babylon is 12 minutes, considerably better than listening to the hold music on the NHS 112 dial in number.
+The average time to complete an interaction on the slightly-ominously named Babylon is 12 minutes, considerably better than listening to the hold music on the NHS 111 helpline number.